Christopher Evans (outlaw): The Evans and Sontag melodrama

-George Sontag's Confession
+George Sontag's confession

 With the money from the melodrama, Molly Evans was able to secure lawyers to defend her husband.
 While Chris awaited his trial in the Fresno jail, George Sontag languished with a shattered leg in the Folsom prison hospital.
 George now viewed his situation as hopeless; he faced a life sentence, his health was poor, his brother was dead, Chris Evans would surely get convicted for the murder of Vic Wilson, and he claimed to have learned that prison directors were planning on sentencing him to five years in solitary confinement upon his release from the hospital.

-In late September, after going over his options, George sent for Warren Aull and told him that he was going to confess.
+In late September, after going over his options, George sent for Warden Aull and told him that he was going to confess.
 He told Aull that he preferred to confess to Wells Fargo Detective James Hume and a representative from the Southern Pacific.
 He insisted that under no condition would he speak to Detective Will Smith, whom he hated.
 George felt that if he confessed directly to the companies that had offered rewards for the outlaws, he would be assured favors.
 He told them that he would confess under the condition that his wife and children be moved to Sacramento from Mankato so they could visit him, that they be provided a furnished house and money for groceries, that he be allowed to visit them for one week each month, and that after a decent interval he would be released with a full pardon.
 Surprisingly, all these requests would be granted.

 George admitted that his decision to confess also had to do with the fact that he held some animosity towards the Evans family.
 He claimed that they had been rude to his mother upon her arrival in Visalia, refusing to make her acquaintance.
 George also felt that the Evans family hoped that he would be killed so that there would be no witnesses to prove that Chris was involved in any robberies.

 The next day, Warden Aull brought in detective Hume, S.P. division superintendent J.B.
 Wright, and a prison stenographer who took down George's lengthy confession.
 All together George admitted to taking part in three robberies, as well as having knowledge of three others.
 The confession was then sent to Governor Markham.
 George also agreed to stand and testify against Chris Evans in court.
 He told his story as follows:

 In the spring of 1891, George was running a paint shop in Mankato, Minnesota, with the belief that his life was all mapped out ahead of him.
 One morning, on May 14, George was walking through the Mankato Hotel when he met his brother, John.
 He had gone West in 1878, and George had heard very little from him in years.
 John was the older of the two and was the leader in all things.
 But George was never far behind.